SelinaLaveryDev/Portfolio-1-tictactoe/README.md

 ## Future Updates
-- Add a scoreboard to keep track of wins and draws
+- Add a scoreboard to keep track of wins and draws.
-- Add a scorethrough to highlight the winning row or column
+- Add a scorethrough to highlight the winning row or column.
-- Add a feature that allows players to choose their symbols
+- Add a feature that allows players to choose their symbols.
-- Add a feature that allows players to play against a computer
+- Add a feature that allows players to play against a computer.